 Creative Director and Producer

 I take something complex and meaningful, help others find their clearest voice, and shape it until the result feels obvious.
-Six years in narrative podcast production and two decades in the design world.
+Six years in narrative podcast production and over two decades in the design world.
 Based in Needham, MA.
 I'm looking for someone doing something meaningful who needs a creative partner to help it land.
 If that's you, let's talk.

 7 themes.
 14 episodes.
 All of them on Apple Podcasts and Spotify.